Service Opportunities

 Sulzbacher Beaches Adult Health Center

-Medical and dental professionals can volunteer time and skills for clinics, parishioners collect hygiene products for home insecure persons and assist with maintenance projects.
-Contact: [email protected]
+Medical and dental professionals can volunteer time and skills for the clinic which provides comprehensive healthcare to those in need in the Beaches area.
+Parishioners also collect hygiene products for home insecure persons and assist with maintenance projects.
+Other volunteer opportunities exist at the agency’s downtown facilities.